$284,500 new balance at 5.9%

 Plain-language answers about when to use the estimate, what your numbers mean, what is left out, and how privacy works.

 In plain language: The calculator estimates the current loan payment, rolls closing costs into the new balance, estimates the new payment, then compares monthly payment and total cost.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+Break-even only appears when the new payment is lower.
+If the new payment is higher, the calculator shows no monthly-savings break-even.

 No. The calculator runs in your browser tab.
 Recent answers stay only on the page while you use it, and they are not sent to a server.